dinuandrodin/code-challenge-template/README.md

 ## Project Structure

+### Answer to Problem 1 - Data Modeling
-- **models.py**: Contains SQLAlchemy models representing the weather records and statistics.
+- **src/models.py**: Contains SQLAlchemy models representing the weather records and statistics.

+### Answer to Problem 2 - Ingestion
-- **load_data.py**: Script to load weather data from `.txt` files into the SQLite database.
+- **src/load_data.py**: Script to load weather data from `.txt` files into the SQLite database.

+### Answer to Problem 3 - Data Analysis
-- **calculate_statistics.py**: Script to calculate yearly weather statistics for each weather station and store them in the database.
+- **src/calculate_statistics.py**: Script to calculate yearly weather statistics for each weather station and store them in the database.

-- **remove_duplicates.py**: Script to remove duplicate records from the database, keeping only the latest record based on the ingestion timestamp.
+### Answer to Problem 4 - REST API
+- **src/resources.py**: Contains controllers for the API endpoints.
+- **src/app.py**: Contains actual code to create API endpoints and swagger documentation.
-- **test_app.py**: Contains unit tests to ensure the API endpoints function correctly and meet specified requirements.
+- **src/test_app.py**: Contains unit tests to ensure the API endpoints function correctly and meet specified requirements.

 ## Setup Instructions